SvenKratz/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

-Did not complete the optional part of the assignment.
+I did not complete the optional part of the assignment.